-Looking Beyond Workers’ Compensation
+Looking Beyond Workers’ Compensation for a Work Accident

 When you are hurt at work, you may file for workers’ compensation benefits through the state’s program.
 By doing that, you are then barred from suing your employer for your injuries.
 However, if the action or inaction of an outside party contributed to the accident or illness, litigation against that person or entity may be initiated.
 Additional monetary awards can help pay for costs not covered by workers’ compensation, such as mental and emotional pain and suffering, and full lost income.
 This can be especially important if your injuries are severe or permanent.

-Our attorneys at Turley Redmond Rosasco & Rosasco, L.L.P., have successfully recovered millions of dollars on behalf of our clients.
+Our workers comp attorneys at Turley Redmond & Rosasco, L.L.P., have successfully recovered millions of dollars on behalf of our clients.
 We apply that experience to conduct a comprehensive investigation of your accident and analyze whether any negligence existed or regulations were violated.
 Your recovery is our highest priority, and we advocate on your behalf to get you the help you deserve.
 Employers and insurance companies may not have your best interests in mind, but we do.

 An initial consultation is free.
 To speak with one of our dedicated and experienced workers comp lawyers, call us at 800-671-4927 or get in touch with us online.
 We have office in Nassau County and Suffolk County.